Easy Water Bath Canning Tutorial: Step-By-Step Photos and Tips

 When I first tried canning years ago I had never canned before, but I had picked buckets of strawberries and decided to put them up in jars as a jam.

-I didn't have anyone to show me how, so I bought the "gold standard" of canning books, Ball Blue Book of Preserving and followed the instructions (yes, waaay before the internet…).
+I didn’t have anyone to show me how, so I bought the “gold standard” of canning books, Ball Blue Book of Preserving and followed the instructions (yep, before the internet).

-I was nervous about the timing and keeping everything clean, but it all came out fine.
+I was nervous about the timing and keeping everything clean, but it all came out fine – better than fine, actually.
+Not only did we have fresh-tasting homemade jam, I know had the confidence to keep canning.

 And what a feeling when those jar lids start “pinging” to seal- success!